 First of all, log into Prospect CRM here.

-Click on your user profile and select 'About Me' from the drop-down.
+Click on your user profile and select 'My Profile' from the drop-down.

 Step 3: Create a Token

 Navigate to the Security page on the left-hand side and click on the 'Create Token' button.

 Select the scope that you require.
 In this instance, you want access to the OData API.